torchnyu/blog/_posts/2020-01-25-hey-man-i-have-a-startup-idea.md

 not be your first language.
 But there's probably someone you know whose first language is English.
 Just send it to them.

+# Conclusion

+Finding a developer is finding a partner, unless you can pay them a competative salary.
+Therefore you should treat each and every developer with respect, respect to their time, to their intelligence and to their monetary needs.
+The relationship between you and the developer will be the core relationship for the company.
+Act accordingly.